 The ideal scenario is to reduce or remove the fat, then tone the stomach area.

-The best way of getting rid of stomach overhang is a surgical procedure known as abdominoplasty, which will remove it completely.
+The best way of getting rid of stomach overhang is a surgical procedure known as abdominoplasty at our London clinic, which will remove it completely.

 This procedure tightens the stomach muscles and removes excess skin and fatty tissues from the middle and lower abdominal region.
 Liposuction is often performed alongside abdominoplasty for the best results.

 Abdominoplasty can’t be performed on very overweight patients, so if you are considerably overweight you will need to lose weight until you are within several pounds of your ideal weight before the procedure can be carried out.

 For a non-surgical approach to getting rid of stomach overhang, consider a course of CoolSculpting treatments.

 CoolSculpting is carried out without anaesthetic and there’s no downtime necessary after the procedure.
 Precisely controlled cooling is delivered to the stomach area, crystallising the fat cells which are then naturally eliminated from your body.
 You’re left with a sculpted stomach, with no side effects from surgery.

 CoolSculpting is also ideal to treat stubborn areas such as the upper arms, inner and outer thighs and even under the chin.

 To lose weight – either to reduce stomach overhang or before abdominoplasty – you need to eat fewer calories than you burn.
 The NHS gives some useful advice on calorie counting and recipes.

 Studies show that those who log their food lose more weight and maintain their weight better.
 There are lots of apps and websites out there to help you by providing quick and easy ways to log the food and calorie count what you eat on the go, wherever you are.